 After the energy from the steam has been used to drive the turbine the steam then moves through to the Air Cooled Condenser where it is condensed back into water.
 This water is then pumped back into the boiler and turned back into steam to drive the turbine, and so the cycle continues.

 Using the energy

-Behind the boiler/economiser, the flue gases from combustion have to be filtered and ‘scrubbed’ of particulates and potentially hazardous elements before being released to the atmosphere via the stack.
-The most common processes involve injecting a form of lime into the gas stream to reduce acidity, as well as activated carbon to capture potential pollutants such as heavy metals and dioxins.
-The gases pass through a series of filters to sieve out particulates.
-The exhaust gases are monitored continually prior to emission to ensure that the emissions fall within permitted limits set under EU legislation.
+The flue gases from the combustion process are filtered and ‘scrubbed’ of particulates and potentially hazardous elements before being released to the atmosphere via the stack.
+This is achieved by a number of control measures.
+This includes; injecting a form of lime into the gas stream to reduce acidity, adding activated carbon to capture potential pollutants such as heavy metals and dioxins, injecting ammonia into the furnace to control oxides of nitrogen.

 As the gases pass through the filters, particles and residues from the control measures are captured within them.
 These work in a similar way to a vacuum cleaner bag.

 The filters are designed so that they can be removed and replaced at intervals.
 A pneumatic cleaning system is used to ensure the filters don’t become clogged.
 The dust removed by this process is then transported to a silo.
 This material is known as Air Pollution Control residue (APCr).

 The APCr is taken to a facility which uses a carbon negative process to recycle the material and create products from it.
 The material can then be used to produce items such as breeze blocks.
 You can find more information about this process here.